 where $n$ is the number of ends of the graph accumulated by loops.

-For surfaces and for graphs, the homomorphism from the pure mapping class group to $\Z^{n-1}$ is referred to as the \textbf{flux} homomorphism.
+For surfaces and for graphs, the homomorphisms from the pure mapping class group to $\Z^{n-1}$ are referred to as the \textbf{flux} homomorphisms.
 The even flux subgroup will refer to the subgroup with even entries in each coordinate.

 \begin{proposition} The map $\Theta$ doubles the flux of a given map, and thus its image is contained in the even flux subgroup of $\PMap(\G)$. \end{proposition}